Cause-App/RegBelle/README.md

 You can write a comment in the script file by starting the line with `//`.
 This line will then be ignored by the parser.

+The script file is whitespace agnostic, so tabs and multiple newlines are ignored.

 ## Generating a rich script

 It can be difficult to record yourself reading straight from the `script.regbelle` file because of all the commands in the way, and because you can't see which background images are being displayed.